How to Limit Wear Offset Input on Haas Machines

 - Are the TOOL OFFSETS correct?

-These are the two thing that you control and they link the program to the machine.
+These are the two things that you control and they link the programme to the machine.

-It would make sense therefore to check each tool change and then the point where it first approaches the workpiece.
+It would make sense therefore to check each tool change.
+Check the point where it first approaches the workpiece.

-Once a program is running we only need to go into our prove out mentality when we change the program or the tool wear offset.
+Once a programme is running we only need to go into our prove out mentality when we change the programme or the tool wear offset.